naninovel/docs/docs/guide/naninovel-scripts.md

 ![](https://i.gyazo.com/5d433783e1a12531c79fe6be80c92da7.png)

+To manually initiate hot reload of the currently played naninovel script (eg, when editing script file outside of Unity project), use `reload` [console command](/guide/development-console.md).
+The command is editor-only (won't work in builds).

 ## IDE Support

 IDE features, like syntax highlighting, error checking, auto-completion and interactive documentation could significantly increase productivity when writing scripts.
 We've made an extension for a free and open-source [Atom editor](https://atom.io) (available for Windows, MacOS and Linux), which provides the essential IDE support for NaniScript syntax.